 This relaxing visualisation for the whole family (especially adolescents and adults) encourages you to completely unplug from the external world to restore yourself to a natural balance of mind, body and spirit, and connect to your own inner resources of strength, creativity, inner awareness and wisdom.

 This short, relaxing visualisation can be used with individuals or groups aged 5 and older.
 In it, I use breath, colour, music and the imagery of a bird in flight to take listeners on a relaxing, contemplative journey.
 From a place of quietness and imagination, I invite you to reflect on your fullest human potential and the way in which you are called to express that.
 The track is more than a simple relaxation, it plants a seed that will grow in everyday life, manifesting positive outcomes for children and adults alike.

 Commonly known as the ‘queen of common sense’, Maggie Dent has become one of Australia's favourite parenting authors and educators.
 She has a particular interest in the early years, adolescence and resilience, and is an undisputed 'boy champion'.
-She is the author of 11 books, including the bestselling 2018 release Mothering Our Boys, the 2020 release From Boys to Men and host of the ABC podcast, Parental As Anything.
-She is the mother of four sons and a very grateful grandmother.
+She is the author of 7 major books, including the bestselling Mothering Our Boys, the 2020 release From Boys to Men and host of the ABC podcast Parental As Anything and in July 2021 released a book of the same name.

 If you are not satisfied with the course content or delivery within 30 days of signing up, I will happily return your registration fee.
 The bonus materials are yours to keep.
 It is my absolute honour to be able to support families through my work and I look forward to connecting with parents through this course who are committed to quietly improving their lives.